Explainable Brain Age Prediction using coVariance Neural Networks: Illustration of regional residual analysis from VNN model outputs

 Each dimension of these residual vectors was investigated for group differences between HC and AD+ groups via ANOVA as described in Section~\ref{regbage}.
 Thus, for every VNN model, we eventually performed $m = 148$ number of ANOVA tests and evaluated the brain regions for significance in group differences in their respective residuals.
 The significance of group differences between the distributions of regional residuals for HC and AD+ groups corresponding to a brain region was determined after correcting the $p$-values of ANOVA test for multiple comparisons via Bonferroni correction (Bonferroni corrected $p$-value $< 0.05$).
 The group differences were additionally investigated for significance at an uncorrected level using ANCOVA with age and sex as covariates.

 Figure~\ref{example_AD} illustrates the results obtained via ANOVA in this context.
 The brain regions deemed significant according to the criteria provided in Section~\ref{regbage} have been shaded.
 The box plots for various brain regions show that the regional residuals were significantly elevated in AD+ group as compared to HC.
+The regional residuals that lead to the results in Fig.~\ref{example_AD} are provided in the supplementary material (model ID 50) as part of the regional residuals extracted from all 100 VNN models that were trained on HC group in OASIS-3.

 We had 100 trained VNN models for the OASIS-3 dataset and performed similar analyses for each of them.
 Further, we counted the number of models for which the above described analysis yielded a brain region to be significant.
 A brain region with robust group difference in its regional residual distribution in HC vs AD+ was expected to be more frequently labeled as significant by the VNN models.
 The results of this robustness analyses on the OASIS-3 dataset are shown in Fig.~\ref{roi_AD}a.